John B. Turchin: Civil War

 There were three charges against Turchin.
-He was first accused of "neglect of duty."
+He was first accused of "neglect of duty".
 According to the recitations, there were over twenty or so instances in which Turchin supposedly ordered his soldiers to pillage and plunder Athens, Alabama, without any proper restraints to them.
-Such instances included the sexual abuse of a servant [meaning slave] girl and the utter decimation of Bibles and testaments, ruthlessly destroyed and burned to pieces in a shop.
-Many of the other allegations against him included the plundering of ten stores and nine homes.
+Such instances included the sexual abuse of a servant [meaning a slave] girl, telling male slaves that they were now free men causing them to allegedly join in the rioting, and the utter decimation of Bibles and testaments, which were destroyed and burned to pieces in a shop.
+Many of the other allegations against included the plundering of ten stores and nine homes.
 "The rape served as the ultimate example of Turchin's failure" to control his own troops.
 Under the second charge, Turchin failed to conduct himself in a manner expected of an officer and a gentleman.
 That mattered to General Buell because under "Article 83 conviction meant automatic dismissal from the service and the end of Turchin's military career."
 A specification added to this charge included a failure to pay the bill at a hotel.
 The third charge was a failure to obey orders.
 It was believed that if Turchin were convicted on that charge, it would send a clear message to the officers in the Army of the Ohio and instill discipline and order within the ranks of the army.
 When the court-martial began, Garfield had been under the impression that Turchin allowed the things that took place at Athens in accordance with Muscovite custom.

+According to Thomas Lowry, "At the trial, Turchin not only pled innocent, but demanded that the secessionist witnesses against him take the Oath of Allegiance, arguing that the Athenians were trying to have it both ways: treason towards the United States while invoking the protection of the laws of the United States.
+The court declined to honor his request."

+Historian Thomas Lowry has written of Turchin, "What is clear from his thirty-three page defense statement is his Old World view of warfare.
+Rather than the courtly fictions of Sir Walter Scott, with their intimations of chivalry and gracious treatment of professed non-combatants, Turchin's eye viewed the civilian secessionists as traitors, grist for the mills of more hardheaded conquerors such as Genghis Khan, Tamerlane, and Ivan the Terrible.
+His view might be summarized as: 'If you don't like war, don't start one.'
+In this, he prefigured the campaigns of William T. Sherman against the Southern economy and the assaults on national will seen in the bombings of London, Dresden, and Hiroshima.
+Whether Turchin was cruel, of merely pragmatic, is a task for the philosophers of history.
+It is obvious that Turchin had little use for Victorian sentimentality towards the vanquished Rebels, who fired on his troops and then retreated to the sanctuary of their parlors to complain of soiled carpets."